 1) It is critical to have an effective marketing plan for promoting and selling unique ceramic objects.
 Your pottery business in India may benefit from proper advertising and the sale of unique pottery pieces.
 2) Spread the word about your company throughout your recognised social circle, including friends, relatives, and neighbours.
 3) Send out messages informing them of your work area and your items.
 4) Increase the size of your network.
 When you attend a function or social event and meet new people, you should keep a register to create a mailing list or a contact list.
 5) Attend art festivals, fairs, and exhibitions.
 These successful channels can allow you to reach a large audience.
 6) Allow consumers to come to your studio and purchase ceramics direct from the kiln.
-7) Don't stay in a dilemma to tell your prospective clients every time you create a new item or promote your items at local shows.
-8) Post images of any job you've done on Instagram, Facebook, and other social media platforms.
-In today's world, social media sites are a powerful tool for accelerating any business, including the pottery industry in India.
+7) Do not stay in a dilemma to tell your prospective clients every time you create a new item or promote your items at local shows.
+8) Post images of any job you have done on Instagram, Facebook, and other social media platforms.
+In todays world, social media sites are a powerful tool for accelerating any business, including the pottery industry in India.

 Is the project report of Pottery Products manufacturing available for download in PDF format?